 Growing Orchid Trees In Phoenix Arizona

 The picture on the right of the Hong Kong Orchid Tree was taken in March.
 Its flowers are an impressive six inches across and vary in color from burgundy to purple.
-However, the flowers have no scent.
+The flowers have a very faint sweet scent.
 The leaves on this tree have an interesting double lobbed shape.
-The tree was planted in October of the previous year and is in full sun.
+This orchid tree was planted in October 4 years ago and is in full sun.

 Overview